 But I do believe there is a way out.
 It’s just hidden from plain view.

-The emotional: I would say this of course being a therapist (#NotBiassedAtAll) but it seems to me that the problem and solution to PPD both lie within the emotional world of the mother.
+It seems to me that the problem and solution to PPD both lie within the emotional world of the mother.
 So I routinely check several things when a new client arrives with a medical diagnosis of PPD.
 If you suffer or have suffered maybe mentally walk through this with me and see if you can relate.

 - Is there a family history of depression and/or PPD?